nimageran/fasteners-viewer/ReadMe.md

 # Summary:
-Put the two files, **generate-catalog.js** and **package-json.json**, inside the folder **C:\fasteners-tools**, then open the command prompt and type "node generate-catalog.js" then you'll see a new generated file, **catalog.json**, in the same folder.
+Put the two files, **generate-catalog.js** and **package-json.json**, inside the folder **C:\fasteners-tools**, then open the command prompt by right-cliciing any where and sleecting open the command prompt, then type "node generate-catalog.js" then you'll see a new generated file, **catalog.json**, in the same folder.
 Then, import that file into the repository.
 # Fasteners 3D Viewer 🔩

 A simple website to view your 3D fastener models (bolts, washers, nuts, etc.) in your web browser.